Rehana41/DNASequenceAnalysis-APIDevelopment/README.md

 # DNASequenceAnalysis-APIDevelopment
-# 🧬 DNA Sequence Analysis API
+# 🧬 DNA Sequence Analysis & API Development

 This project provides a FastAPI-based backend to analyze ancient DNA samples using generated sequences and compares their similarities.
 It also includes an "Ask Me Anything" feature powered by Gemini AI.